I recently published a review and buyer's guide on the top ten best audio interfaces you should get if you are serious about music production.

 - Runs UAD Powered Plug-Ins via VST, RTAS, and AAX 64 i8n all major DAWS.
 Includes the "Real-time Analog Classics" UAD plug-in bundle.
 All other plug-ins are sold separately via the UA Online Store.
 All trademarks are property of their respective owners.

 - 2 premium mic/line preamps, 2 line outs, front panel Hi-Z instrument input and headphone out, 2 digitally controlled analog monitor outs for full resolution at all listening levels, up to 8 channels of additional digital input via Optical connection

 2. Focusrite Saffire Pro 14 (8-in/6-out)

-If you are a newbie and you’re just getting started with a suite of plugins, then you would find the latest version of Focusrite plug-in suite useful, the suite includes Reverb, Compression, Gating, and EQ – both VST and AU compatible.
+If you are a newbie and you're just getting started with a suite of plugins, then you would find the latest version of the Focusrite plug-in suite useful, the suite includes Reverb, Compression, Gating, and EQ - both VST and AU compatible.

 In cases where you need to upgrade your connectivity, you can go from firewire to Thunderbolt with an adapter.

 - 8 -input/6-output

 - 8 in/6 out FireWire audio interface with 2 Focusrite mic preamps